 (The URL method requires the Java 1.4.1 plug-in.)
-For more information, see "Starting the GUI and Connecting to a Node" on page 115.
+For more information, see "Starting the GUI" on page 115.

 You should perform all FailSafe administration from one node in the pool so that the latest copy of the database will be available even if there are network partitions.
 You should wait for a change to appear in the details area of the GUI before making another change; if you make changes too quickly, errors can occur.